United States v. Moore (1973): District of Columbia Circuit Court of Appeals

-Opinion of the Court and main concurrences
+Opinion of the court and main concurrences

 Malcolm Richard Wilkey (left) and Harold Leventhal (right) wrote the main concurrences in the D.C.
 Circuit's per curiam decision.

 The D.C.
-Circuit Court of Appeals voted 5–4 to uphold Moore's conviction in a per curiam opinion released on May 14, 1973, but that was the only issue the Court formed a clear majority on.
-The five in favor – judges Malcolm Richard Wilkey, George MacKinnon, and Roger Robb in one opinion and judges Harold Leventhal and Carl E. McGowan in another – doubted that addiction completely removes a person's ability to choose whether or not they take drugs, and that a drug addict does at least have to take drugs once before becoming addicted.
-Wilkey argued in his opinion that if an addict who possesses and uses drugs has lost control, than addicts who engage in more serious crimes, like robbing a bank for money to buy drugs, have lost even more self-control, and concluded that the addiction defense is unworkable.
-Leventhal wrote in his opinion that courts might not be able to differentiate between real addicts and people faking addiction to get out of drug charges.
+Circuit Court of Appeals voted 5–4 to uphold Moore's conviction in a per curiam opinion released on May 14, 1973; that was the only issue on which the court formed a clear majority.
+The five in favor – judges Malcolm Richard Wilkey, George MacKinnon, and Roger Robb in one opinion and judges Harold Leventhal and Carl E. McGowan in another – doubted that drug use could be attributed solely to addiction and loss of control.
+They also raised concerns about whether the defense could be workably implemented in practice.
+MacKinnon and Judge David L. Bazelon both joined Leventhal's opinion as well, but only as to Part IV (rejecting the addiction defense) and Part V (remanding for reconsideration of sentencing), respectively.

+Wilkey argued in his concurring opinion that drug use is a failure of one's "strength of character" against their cravings.
+He wrote that a person's choice to use drugs rather than go through the "admittedly painful process of withdrawal" is one they can be blamed and held criminally responsible for.
+Otherwise, he argued, the courts would be forced to excuse addicts who commit robbery for money to buy drugs, since those acts would be seen as coming from an even greater loss of self-control.
+Wilkey also argued that a drug addict does have to willingly take drugs at least once before becoming addicted; therefore, he said, every use after that is "the direct product of a freely willed illegal act".